MicrosoftDocs/memdocs/memdocs/intune/user-help/unenroll-your-device-from-intune-windows.md

 ## Remove Windows 10/11 devices
 This section describes how to remove a Windows 10/11 device from Intune.
-If one set of instructions doesn't work for you, try the next set.

 ### Remove in device Settings app
 1. Open the Settings app.